Democrat Espy charges in debate that Sen. Hyde-Smith's public hanging comment gave Mississippi 'another black eye'

 Breaking News Emails

-JACKSON, Miss. — Democrat Mike Espy ripped into Sen. Cindy Hyde-Smith Tuesday in their debate, accusing her of having given their state "another black eye" on race when she said recently that she would attend a "public hanging" if invited.
+JACKSON, Miss. — Democrat Mike Espy ripped into GOP Sen. Cindy Hyde-Smith Tuesday in their debate, accusing her of having given their state "another black eye" on racial issues when she said recently that she would attend a "public hanging" if invited.

-Hyde-Smith had just finished defending her remarks as the two faced off one week before voters choose between them in next Tuesday's runoff election, the final contest of the midterm election season.
+Hyde-Smith had just finished defending her remarks after a question from one of the panelists as the two faced off one week before voters choose between them in next Tuesday's runoff election, the final contest of the midterm election season.

-"This comment was twisted and it was turned into a weapon to be used against me," Hyde-Smith, offering that, to anyone offended, "I certainly apologize."
+"This comment was twisted, was turned into a weapon to be used against me," Hyde-Smith, offering that, to anyone offended, "I certainly apologize."

 Espy fired back.

 "No one twisted your comments," he said.
-"It came out of your mouth.
-I don’t know what’s in your heart, but it came out of your mouth....It’s caused our state harm.
-It’s given our state another black eye."
+"They came out of your mouth.
+I don't know what's in your heart — but we all know what came out of your mouth....It's caused our state harm.
+It's given our state another black eye that we don't need."

-Hyde-Smith brought unwanted national attention to the state — including new infusions of cash for both campaigns — after video surfaced of her saying at a Nov.
-2 campaign event in Tupelo that she would be "on the front row" if a local rancher "invited me to a public hanging."
+Hyde-Smith brought unwanted national attention to Mississippi after video surfaced of her saying earlier this month at a campaign event in Tupelo that she would be "on the front row" if a local rancher "invited me to a public hanging."

 Espy's campaign has called her an embarrassment to a state that has tried to demonstrate that its past is not reflective of its current values.